arnygaard/ENPM661_Proj2/README.md

 # ENPM661_Proj2
 Libraries needed to run code:

-import matplotlib
+matplotlib
-import numpy as np
+numpy as np
-import cv2 as cv
+cv2 as cv
-import matplotlib.pyplot as plt import matplotlib.animation as animation import time import sys import glob from IPython import display import re
+matplotlib.pyplot as plt
+matplotlib.animation as animation
+time
+sys
+glob
+IPython import display
+re

 In order to run the algorithm correctly, first make sure to run the code in a compiler.
 I used VSC.